reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

 A problem that normally occurs when more than one developer is working on the same branch is explained in the following example, You are working with a developer on the same feature branch called login_branch.
-The problem in this case with using rebase directly for login_branch by both of the developers is that both of them would be merging changes repeatedly and will get conflicts due to the work on the same branch, however to avoid this problem both developers should rebase off a common branch and once their feature branch on which they are working simultaneously becomes stable then one of the developers can rebase off the master branch.
+The problem in this case with using rebase directly for login_branch by both of the developers is that both of them would be merging changes repeatedly and will get conflicts due to the work on the same branch, however to avoid this problem both developers should rebase off a common branch and once their feature branch on which they are working simultaneously becomes stable then one of the developers can rebase off the main branch.

 To summarize: